Established in 1992

 A group of ﬁnanciers have been jailed for their part in a £245m scam after being convicted of bribery and corruption. - The six, including a senior banker, have been sentenced to a total of 47 years and 9 months in prison.
-Between 2003 and 2007, ﬁnance consultant David Mills, 59, used designer watches, exotic holidays and sex parties to bribe HBOS manager Lynden Scourﬁeld, 54, to approve inappropriate loans for struggling businesses.
-Mills, who was sentenced to 15 years in jail, and his colleagues were then able to charge the business owners signiﬁcant consultancy fees.
+Between 2003 and 2007, ﬁnance consultant used designer watches, exotic holidays and sex parties to bribe HBOS manager to approve inappropriate loans for struggling businesses.
 Many of the ﬁrms went bankrupt as a result of the loans and some of the owners lost their homes.
-Scourﬁeld had been in charge of helping business customers who were facing ﬁnancial difﬁculties during his time at HBOS, but resigned from the bank in 2007.
+The manager had been in charge of helping business customers who were facing ﬁnancial difﬁculties during his time at HBOS, but resigned from the bank in 2007.
 He was sentenced to 11 years and 3 months in prison for his offences.
-Judge Martin Beddoe told Scourﬁeld he had sold his soul to the devil. - Sky News 2nd February 2017
+Judge told him he had sold his soul to the devil. - Sky News 2nd February 2017

 Former HBOS manager found guilty of corruption and fraud - Six people, including two former HBOS bankers, have been found guilty of bribery and fraud that cost the bank's business customers and shareholders hundreds of millions of pounds.
-Lynden Scourﬁeld, a former manager with HBOS, pleaded guilty to six counts including corruption.
+A former manager with HBOS, pleaded guilty to six counts including corruption.
 Five other defendants, including so-called turnaround consultants, were also convicted.
-In exchange for bribes, Scourﬁeld told customers to use the turnaround ﬁrm.
-Prosecutor Brian O'Neill QC said: "Many individuals suffered great ﬁnancial loss and considerable personal trauma as a result of their callous disregard for the businesses they had established, owned or managed."
+In exchange for bribes, the HBOS manager told customers to use the turnaround ﬁrm.
+Prosecutor said: "Many individuals suffered great ﬁnancial loss and considerable personal trauma as a result of their callous disregard for the businesses they had established, owned or managed."
 A decade on, HBOS's owner Lloyds Banking Group still has not acknowledged the full scale of the fraud - or offered to compensate its victims. - 30th January 2017 - BBC Business News

 Eddy Weatherill says: "The news stories above illustrate the very real and newer threats to bank customers in the coming years and also the laxity of any worthwhile banking controls in the period from 2007 onwards - see my comments made on 20th November 2015.
 The issue now for those HBOS businesses who were destroyed by the frauds perpetrated on them by HBOS managers, is - can they gain financial restitution for the now proven criminal activities at HBOS from the Directors at HBOS prior to the Lloyds takeover or from Lloyds?

-Independent Banking Advisory Service (IBAS) - launched in 1992 as a specialist unincorporated business banking membership organization assisting bank customers with UK business banking account loan disputes and business banking debt disputes with their bank.
-Our analysis and investigation of business bank loans, bank accounts, banking contracts, business banking account facilities and banking debt recovery information has been instrumental in our member's success as evidenced in IBAS testimonials.
+Independent Banking Advisory Service (IBAS) - launched in 1992 as a specialist unincorporated business banking membership support organization assisting bank customers with UK business banking account loan disputes and business banking debt disputes with their bank.
+Our analysis and investigation of business bank loans, bank accounts, banking contracts, business banking account facilities and banking debt recovery information has been instrumental in our member's success.

-IBAS is the only UK non profit organization providing business bank customers with specialist business banking assistance, specialist business banking guidance and individual case investigations.
 IBAS business banking dispute negotiating experience has a proven strategy which provides claims and defences for business bank customers.
-IBAS has excellent banking investigation reputation and has featured on BBC TV, BBC TV News, ITV, Meridian and Sky News and contributed to editorials and articles for the Sunday Times, Times, Daily Mail, Daily Express and Daily Mirror as evidenced in IBAS UK Banking News and Comment Archive.
+IBAS has excellent banking investigation reputation and has featured on BBC TV, BBC TV News, ITV, Meridian and Sky News and contributed to editorials and articles for the Sunday Times, Times, Daily Mail, Daily Express, Telegraph and Daily Mirror.